 Global Test Market Review – Everything You Need To Know

 Global Test Market is an online-survey panel run by Lightspeed Research (formerly operated by Global Markets Insite (GMI) Inc.).
-It is a principal investment of WPP Plc. (one of the largest advertising and media agencies in the world).
+It is a principal investment of WPP Plc. who’s one of the largest advertising and media agencies in the world.
 The company has been in operation since 1999.

-If you would like to get started now, click here to join Global Test Market (free account), or continue reading for our full review.
+If you would like to get started now, click here to join Global Test Market for free, or continue reading for our full review.

 In 2004, Global Test Market received accreditation from the Better Business Bureau.
-Their survey topics range from movies, restaurants, cars to consumer products.
+They have a variety of survey topics including movies, restaurants, cars and consumer products.
 It conducts market research for more than 1400 companies across 60 countries.

 The site is among the largest paid-survey companies in the world with a membership of over 5.5 million people spread across 200 countries.

 The key features of Global Test Market’s paneling system include:

 - Provision of cash rewards and other incentives like gift cards based on “Market Points” for surveys taken